shaveenbageloo/alcjournalapp/README.md

 Simply Fork my app and download to your Android Studio.

+Once the app starts up, it will ask for a Google Login Account, simply select your Google Account or Create a new one.
+Start adding in your Journals / Tasks by clicking on the Plus button on the top right hand side.
+You can View and Edit at the same time but click on the VIEW button no each Journal entry that you have made.

+Note that a Journal Entry is the same as a Task Entry hence the application uses both terminology.

 ### Prerequisites

 Your Android Emulator must have the lastest version of the Google Play Services installed.